 Dual-Degree Barnard/JTS students may take part in either the Barnard or JTS Room Selection processes, but not both.

-- Students who are on a leave of absence (or who returned from a leave for Fall 2020 or Spring 2021)
+- Students who are on a leave of absence

-- Students who lived off-campus last academic year (2019-20)
+- Students who live off-campus

 Students who are not eligible for Room Selection may submit a housing application to be on the Non-Guaranteed Wait List.